simondoesstuff/lazy_buff_pantry/README.md

 Designed for MacOS, but the agent itself is based on Cypress with NodeJS so it should be very portable.

+1. To get the dependencies, use `npm install`

 ## cypress/e2e/registerAppt/config.json
 **is required** and in the form:
 ```